titondk/SuperStore-Sales-Case-Study/README.md

 - **Segment Strategy:** Consumer segment is the largest, but Corporate has higher average order value.
 Test a corporate loyalty program.

 ## Story of the Data
 "After analyzing 4 years of Superstore sales, I found that while sales are growing overall, growth is heavily concentrated in Q4 and driven by Technology.
-Meanwhile, the Furniture category has flat growth despite high discount rates.
+Meanwhile, the Furniture category has flat growth .
 This suggests a strategic opportunity to shift marketing budget toward Technology 6 weeks before Q4."